leo-arch/clifm/README.md

 ## Support

 ClifM is C99 and POSIX-1.2008 compliant (if compiled with the `_BE_POSIX` flag).
-It works on Linux and FreeBSD, on i686, x86_64, and ARM architechtures.
+It works on Linux and FreeBSD, on i686, x86_64, and ARM architectures.

 ## First steps